Regimental Sergeant Major - Army

 Warrant Officer Grant McFarlane, OAM

 Warrant Officer Grant McFarlane, OAM, grew up in country Victoria.
-He enlisted in the Australian Army in February 1980 and, on completion of basic recruit training, he was assigned to the Royal Australian Infantry Corps.
+He enlisted in the Australian Regular Army on 26th February 1980 and was allocated to The Royal Australian Regiment, and was posted to the 3rd Battalion, the Royal Australian Regiment.

-In 2007, Warrant Officer McFarlane was awarded the Order of Australia in the Queen’s Birthday Honours List.
-His other honours and awards include: Australian Active Service Medal for service in Timor-Leste (East Timor) and Afghanistan, INTERFET Medal, Australian Service Medal for service in South-East Asia and Timor-Leste (East Timor), Afghanistan Medal, Defence Long Service Medal (with clasps), Timor-Leste Solidarity Medal and NATO Non-Article Five Medal (ISAF clasp).
+Warrant Officer McFarlane has also served in Malaysia, East Timor with INTERFET (1999 – 2000), and again in 2006 Operation ASTUTE, followed by Combined Team Uruzgan Afghanistan (October 2011 – February 2012).
+He was awarded the Order of Australia in the Queen’s Birthday Honours List in 2007.
+Warrant Officer McFarlane has also been awarded the Australian Active Service Medal (East Timor and Afghanistan), INTERFET Medal, Australian Service Medal (South East Asia and East Timor), Afghanistan Campaign Medal, Defence Long Service Medal (with Clasps), Timor-Leste Solidarity Medal and NATO Non Article 5 Medal (ISAF Clasp).

-Warrant Officer McFarlane was officially appointed as the 11th Regimental Sergeant Major – Army in July 2018.
+Warrant Officer McFarlane was appointed as the 11th Regimental Sergeant Major – Army in July 2018.